kazito1/pygame_clock/README.md

 possible modes of display: Show photos according to weather or show an animated background.

+When using it in animated-background mode, it creates clouds, rain, and snow using sprites.
+The sun and moon go up and down depending of the hour of the day and the sky changes its color depending if it is day or night.

 ## Configure

 The configuration is done via the `config/pygame_clock.json` file.